William R & Hecter (Runnels) Baker of Houston TX

 William Baker Turner, Jr

 After the divorce, William Jr reports living in France until 1906, presumably with his mother, Caroline.
-Was she leading the high life of “Gay Paree” or putting distance from an erratic huband?
+Was she leading the high life of “Gay Paree” or putting distance from an erratic husband?
 Whatever the reason, they returned to New York, and Caroline remarried in 1907 to Granville Moore, a successful mining engineer with interests all over the globe.
 The new family remained in New York a few years with William attending boarding school at Princeton Preparatory School in Princeton NJ.
 In 1915 he moved west with his family to enroll at University of California at Berkeley.
 Two years later in 1917 he joined Officer’s Training School but the war soon ended.
 William never resumed college.
 It was around this time that his father’s demons took over and he started drinking.
 The next twenty years paint the sad story of a lost soul.
 His stepfather describes him having various jobs through his business interests:

 “Upon beginning his working career, he worked for me at a company’s manufacturing plant which I controlled and managed and which produced heavy chemicals, also he worked for me on a 1600 acre orchard and alfalfa ranch on the Sacramento River which I owned and, at different times, at several mines in which I was interested and which I operated.
 During those many years, he was not constantly in my employ but he was much of the time.
 While working for me, I showed him no preference nor favored him over other employees but his work was always satisfactory.”